mgeisert/aiotests/README.md

 # _aiotests_
-Test programs for Cygwin's POSIX Asynchronous I/O feature.
+Test programs for Cygwin's POSIX Asynchronous I/O feature:

 - _example_

-An example program that appears on the aio(7) man page on Linux systems.
+An example program that appears on the aio(7) _man_ page on Linux systems.

 - _sigtest_